What is Quality Improvement in Healthcare?

 Improving Patient Safety and Quality of Care

-From reducing hospital infection rates to shortening hospital stays, the importance of quality improvement in healthcare is clear.
+From reducing hospital infection rates to shortening hospital stays, the importance of quality improvement in healthcare is evident.

-With a career in healthcare quality improvement, you can have a significant impact on individual patients and the healthcare system at large.
+With a career in healthcare quality improvement, you can significantly impact individual patients and the healthcare system at large.

 “Quality improvement is critical to the enhancement of the processes or outcomes of the healthcare being delivered,” Sowell said.